 Ultimately this is a great project to start learning about programming and electronics.
 There are tons of resources and other projects available for the Raspberry Pi too, so once you're finished with this one you will have no trouble satisfying the urge to do and create more with it.

-The robotics kits in this article are some of the best and most accessible robot kits available on the marketplace today; in part because of the large communities behind many of them and the sheer volume of resources available to help learn.
+The robotics kits in this article are some of the best and most accessible robot kits available on the marketplace today; in part, this is because of the large communities behind many of them and the sheer volume of resources available to help beginners learn.
 However, there are thousands of different robot designs and kits out there for all ages and abilities, and there is always the option to design and build your own entirely unique design using readily available components.

 The last one on this list, the Freenove Smart Car, is really a door to the wider world of robotics, programming, electronics, and much more.
 It's a natural progression from the more simplistic and restrictive visual block-based programming approach.
-If you want more ideas and kits like this then read my other article: 5 More Best Robotics Kits for Kids, Teens & Adults
+If you want more ideas and kits like this then read my other article: 5 More Best Robotics Kits for Kids, Teens, and Adults.

 Don't forget to comment below if you know of any other great robot projects or kits!